mathisgauthey/odoo-dev-env-WSL/README.md

     ├── .vscode/
     ├── odoo/
     ├── odoo_venv/
-    ├── setup.sh
+    ├── LICENSE
     ├── README.md
-    └── LICENSE
+    └── setup.sh
 ```

-## How to setup a odoo dev env
+## How to setup a odoo dev environment on Windows using WSL

 ### Install WSL

-1. Install WSL using `CMD` : `wsl --install` will install the Ubuntu LTS version.
+1. Install WSL by opening a `CMD` and using the following command : `wsl --install`.
+This will install the Ubuntu LTS[^1] version.
 2. `sudo apt update && sudo apt upgrade`.

 ### Setup a database using PostgreSQL